formkit/docs-content/essentials/internationalization.md

 ### Using root `config`

-When using the composition API, you won’t have access to the `this.$formkit` — alternatively, you can fetch and modify the root FormKit configuration object.
+When using the composition API, you won’t have access to `this.$formkit`.
+Instead, you can fetch and modify the root FormKit configuration object.
 This is made available globally via Vue’s `inject` mechanism and a unique Symbol.

 <example
   name="Changing locale via config"